hexwaveai-gc/hexwave.ai/docs/process-status-realtime.md

 ## Overview

 When a user triggers a long-running operation:
-1. Backend creates a `processId` and stores initial data in MongoDB
+1. Backend creates a `jobId` via `ProcessJobService.createJob()` with atomic credit deduction
 2. Backend sends request to external API (with webhook URL)
-3. Frontend subscribes to Ably channel for that `processId` (on-demand connection)
+3. Frontend subscribes to Ably channel for that `jobId` (on-demand connection)
 4. When external API completes, webhook updates database AND publishes to Ably
 5. Frontend receives instant update via Ably subscription
-6. Connection automatically closes when process completes
+6. Connection automatically closes when job completes

 ```
 ┌─────────────┐     ┌─────────────┐     ┌─────────────┐